top of page

 The only current evidence-based factual indication for the addition of testosterone to standard HRT, is for persistent low libido in postmenopausal women, after all other contributory factors have been addressed.
 There is no evidence to support claims that testosterone will help with other symptoms associated with menopause or prevent bone loss or dementia.

 Having supported women in perimenopause and menopause for almost a decade, I know how tough it can be to find help.
 There’s a lot of confusion around the most effective and safest routes to reach symptom relief.
 When you feel overwhelmed and desperate to feel better, it’s certainly attractive when the familiar face of a celeb assures you that help is at hand from a supposedly simple product.
-When you hear about that product on social media, on the TV, in a newspaper that you may have subscribed to for decades, you want to believe that what you’re being told is true.
+When you hear about that product on social media, on the TV, and/or in a newspaper that you may have subscribed to for decades, you want to believe that what you’re being told is true.

 However, it seems by design, perimenopause and menopause are supposed to teach us about health, sovereignty and discernment.
 We’re evolving into wiser women and it’s time to take an honest look at influencers who rather than serving women’s health, are promoting unproven benefits of medicines to serve other interests.